LakshyaGandhi/GCal-Duration-Badge/README.md

 - inconsistent
 - partially working
 - or not optimized for performance
+- don’t show duration properly
+- or don’t support tasks
+- or are inconsistent

-This extension was built to provide a **fully reliable and smooth experience** across all event types.
+This extension was built to provide a **fully reliable and smooth experience** across all event types as well as tasks.

 ---